MuteBard/Graphql-tutoring/README.md

 The server is then used within src.js to launch your express server as a graphql app.

 Next we will create more useful TypeDefs and Resolvers

+### Summary for 9/8/2024
+Able to use both Queries and Mutations (no db, not able to save)